Last Updated on June 19, 2023 by Lori

 We just need to refocus our intentions.

-How to Be Kind Even When We Are Busy
+How to Take Time to Be Kind in a Busy World

 Be a Better Listener

-Be kind by listening to understand the message, not simply to respond.
+Be kind by listening to understand the message, not simply responding to it.

 Take a moment to be aware of life outside of your internal freeway.